jieqiboh/Sothea-Backend/DOCS.md

 Patients go through the physical health screening stations with the admin station first, and the rest having no guaranteed order.
 Hence, if a patient exists, they will have an admin entry, but may not have the other entries.
-Additionally, patients may have multiple entries for each category, representing the previous years of visits.
+Additionally, patients may have multiple visits, with multiple rows for each category, representing the previous years of visits.
 Every row in the patient database will have the following structure:
 ```
 +------------+----------+-----------------------+